ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-2/11-ember-data.md

 A while back, we added the `rental` route.
 If memory serves us well, we didn't do anything too fancy when we added that new route; we just copy-pasted a lot of the same logic from the `index` route.

 ```run:file:show lang=js cwd=super-rentals filename=app/routes/index.js
 ```

 ```run:file:show lang=js cwd=super-rentals filename=app/routes/rental.js
 ```

-This duplication incurred a bit of _[technical debt][todo: link to technical debt]_ for us, making our code base harder to maintain in the long run.
-For example, if we wanted to change something about how our data-fetching logic worked, we'd have to change it in _both_ the `index` and `rental` routes.
+This duplication incurred a bit of *[technical debt][TODO: link to technical debt]* for us, making our code base harder to maintain in the long run.
+For example, if we wanted to change something about how our data-fetching logic worked, we'd have to change it in *both* the `index` and `rental` routes.
 If we changed things in one place, but forgot about the other spot, we could end up with really subtle bugs in our app!
 Yikes!

 Chances are, as we keep working on this app, we will need to add more routes that fetch data from the server.
 Since all of our server's API endpoints follow the [JSON:API](https://jsonapi.org/) format, we'd have to keep copying this boilerplate for every single new route we add to the app!

 Fortunately, we're not going to do any of that.
 As it turns out, there's a much better solution here: we can use EmberData!
-As its name implies, [EmberData](../../../models/) is a library that helps manage data and _[application state][todo: link to application state]_ in Ember applications.
+As its name implies, [EmberData](../../../models/) is a library that helps manage data and *[application state][TODO: link to application state]* in Ember applications.

 There's a lot to learn about EmberData, but let's start by uncovering features that help with our immediate problem.